top of page

 • 3 min read

-Porn use is often a symptom an attempt to manage stress, loneliness, anxiety, boredom, rejection, or shame.
-And underneath that symptom is usually a set of core beliefs you’ve carried for years.
+Porn use is often a symptom of an attempt to manage stress, loneliness, anxiety, boredom, rejection, or shame.
+Underneath that symptom is usually a set of core beliefs you’ve carried for years.
 Recovery becomes stable when those beliefs are identified, challenged, and reshaped.

 This post will show you a simple, repeatable way to do that.